myxvisual/xmind-writing-test/README.md

 console.log(children.value) // 12
 ```

-## 8. Given a number of rectangles defined by their width, height, and location (x, y) of their top-left corners, how can we insert a new rectangle(with a fixed size) as close as possible to a desired target location, without making it intersect with any existing rectangles?
+## 8. Given a number of rectangles defined by their width, height, and location (x, y) of their top-left corners, how can we insert a new rectangle(with a fixed size) as close as possible to a desired target location, without making it intersect with any existing rectangles? use Quadtree and js, quadtree need to implantation by yourself.

 Answer: